DanOvando/marlin-paper/README.md

     results (e.g. v0.1) and FORMAT is one of pdf, html, or docx

 5. Wait for a bit!
 This command will run all the required scripts and knit the paper.
-Should take no more than a few hours.
+Shouldn’t take more than an hour on a reasonable computer with parallel computation capabilities.